Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Proof of the main theorem

-{\bf Acknowledgements.} We would like to thank Prof.\ Sijong Kwak for his advice.
-For this study, experiments with Macaulay2 \cite{M2} were very helpful.
+{\bf Acknowledgements.} We would like to thank Sijong Kwak for his advice.
+We are also grateful to Robert Lazarsfeld for his interest.
+Experiments with Macaulay2 \cite{M2} were very helpful for this study.
 This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (No.\ 2019R1A2C3010487).